couchbaselabs/node-ottoman/docusaurus/docs/basic/document.md

 In the above example Ottoman will populate all references on story and story's children.
 It doesn't matter if they are single or array references.

-::: warning
+:::caution
 Beware from setting a large integer value on populate `deep` argument, it could affect the query performance.
 :::

 ## Next Up

-Now that we've covered Documents, let's take a look at [Query Builder](/guides/query-builder).
+Now that we've covered Documents, let's take a look at [Query Builder](/docs/basic/query-builder).